Skip to content

 Rio de Janeiro, or January River, is a very poetic name for a city with more than 200 rivers running through it.
 But which river does it refer to?
 Well, the answer is: none of them.

 It was in January 1502 that Portuguese explorer Gaspar de Lemos first arrived in Rio.
-Legend has it that Lemos was sailing through Guanabara Bay when he came up with the name for the city, mistaking the bay as the mouth of a big river.

 2. Most of Rio’s samba schools are located in favelas